/images/resources/code-examples/azure-oauth-proxy-apim-policy.jpg

 Download the OAuth Proxy

-You get the OAuth Proxy by downloading a ZIP file from the Curity Developer Portal, with a filename of the following form.
+You get the OAuth Proxy by downloading the latest ZIP file version from the Curity Developer Portal, with a filename of the following form.
 This zip file contains a Java 17 Azure function, an Azure API Management policy fragment and a README file with detailed instructions.

 text